 4. Boost sales

 When it comes down to it, streamlining processes, segmenting customers, and saving time all mean one thing - increased profits.
-Investing in a sales CRM increases your chances of attracting and retaining key customers through improved customer relationships, better targeting, and speedier responses.
+Investing in a sales CRM increases your chances of attracting and retaining key customers through improved customer experience, better targeting, and speedier responses.
 It's a win for your customers and a win for your bottom line.

 The key features to look for in sales CRM software